-We have set our tuition fees for UK/EU students starting in 2013 on our full-time undergraduate degree course at £8,750.Tuition fees will increase with inflation each year.
-You can apply for a non-income assessed loan to cover your tuition fees.
-You won’t have to start repaying this loan until the April after you finish your course, if you are earning over £21,000 per year (gross).
+You can apply for a non income-assessed loan to cover your tuition fees.
+You won’t have to start repaying this loan until the April after you finish your course, if your income is over £25,000* per year (gross).
 Most students from England choose to take out a tuition fee loan.

 If you prefer, you can arrange to pay your tuition fees without taking a loan or you can pay part of your fees and apply for a reduced loan to cover the remainder.

 You can also apply for a maintenance loan to help with your living costs.
 The amount of maintenance loan you can receive will depend on where you live whilst studying and your assessed household income.
 The loan is paid directly into your bank account in three termly instalments and is available each academic year.
-As an example: students living away from home during term time can borrow between £3,575 and £5,500 and students living in their parental home can borrow between £2,698 and £4,375.
+As an example, students living away from home during term time can borrow between £4,054 and £8,700 and students living in their parental home can borrow between £3,224 and £7,324.

 Maintenance loans are repaid in the same way as tuition fee loans.

-Tuition fees for students from Wales, Scotland, Northern Ireland, the Channel Islands or the Isle of Man starting in 2013 are £8,750.
-Tuition fees will increase with inflation each year.
+Tuition fees for students from Wales, Scotland, Northern Ireland, the Channel Islands or the Isle of Man starting in 2018 will be £9,250.

 You can apply for support towards your fees and living costs through your home government.
 Visit the following websites for further information:

 If you applied for your course through UCAS, you will automatically be sent an application form for a tuition fee loan.
-If you are not applying through UCAS, you should contact the EU team at the Student Loans Company on +44 (0)141 243 3570 and request an application form, called an EU13N.
+If you are not applying through UCAS, you should contact the non-UK team at the Student Loans Company on +44 (0)141 243 3570 and request an application form.

 It is important to budget carefully to ensure that you have enough money to support yourself during your time at University.
-You should allow between £6,000-£7,000 for a 39 week course.
-For budgeting advice, hints and tips visit our Student Finance Centre’s pages.
+You should allow between £7,000-£9,000 for a 39 week course.
+For budgeting advice, hints and tips visit www.myport.ac.uk and search for "money".

 Around a third of those who go into higher education are studying part time.
 The good thing about studying part time is that you can carry on working and earning at the same time.
-Tuition fee loans are available to part-time students to cover the cost of studying.
+Loans are available to most part-time students to cover the cost of studying.

-Tuition fees for part-time undergraduate students starting in 2013 are detailed on each course page.
-All eligible part-time students studying at least 25% of a full-time course (30 credits per year) can apply for a non-income assessed loan to cover the tuition fees.
-You only start to repay your loan from the April four years after your course started - or the April after you leave your studies, whichever is sooner - and then only if you earn over £21,000.
+Tuition fees for part-time undergraduate students are detailed on each course page.
+All eligible part-time students studying at least 25% of a full-time course (30 credits per year) can apply for a non-income assessed loan to cover tuition fees and a percentage of the maintenance loan based on the number of credits they study.
+You only start to repay your loans from the April four years after your course started - or the April after you leave your studies, whichever is sooner - and then only if your income is over £25,000.

-More information on repayments is available on our Student Finance Centre webpages.
+More information on repayments is available at www.myport.ac.uk - search for "part-time".

 You can arrange to pay your tuition fees without taking a loan, or you can pay part of your fees and apply for a reduced loan to cover the remainder.

-New students from England will be able to apply in early August 2013 and will be able to download an application pack or apply online at Student Finance England.
+New students from England will be able to apply online at Student Finance England.